alazarLaz/The-Maze/README.md

 # The Maze

-The Maze is a 3D Maze game that uses ray casting to render a 2D map into a 3D navigable world!

-The Maze was written was written in C ussing SDL2 library.
-Deveploment was performed using Ubuntu 22.04.1 LTS - gcc version 11.3.0 (Ubuntu 11.3.0-1ubuntu1~22.04)
+The Maze is a game that presents a 3D maze to players, achieved through ray casting techniques that render a 2D map into a navigable 3D environment.
+It was developed using the SDL2 library and coded in C, with the development process conducted on Ubuntu 22.04.1 LTS and utilizing gcc version 11.3.0 (Ubuntu 11.3.0-1ubuntu1~22.04).

 ### About SDL2